The Trump administration seems to have forgotten about international law.

 2. Second, our arguments should be addressed to Republican Senators and Congressmen, in a determined effort to wean them away from the lawless approach of Trump and to bring them back within the fold of those who, like Republicans and Democrats after World War II and for some 70 years since then, have striven to build a rational world which limits the risks of nuclear war and armed conflict between superpowers and other states.
 This can be done by building support for existing international law and institutions, and developing new legal norms and regimes to face the challenges of the world in the 21st century, from climate change to genetic engineering.

 3. Third, we should direct our arguments to leaders and populations of other countries who may share our vision of an ordered, rational world based on international law and institutions.
-It will be helpful to them, in their own struggles, to know that American foreign policy experts and elites, and one major political party who have supported such a vision for at lest 70 years have not given up on international law and institutions.
-It is important that these U.S. 5leaders and experts speak out, loudly and consistently, to reaffirm our vision of a rational world built on the foundation of the United Nations Charter, international law, and international institutions.
+It will be helpful to them, in their own struggles, to know that American foreign policy experts and elites, and one major political party, who have supported such a vision for at lest 70 years, have not given up on international law and institutions.
+It is important that these U.S.leaders and experts speak out, loudly and consistently, to reaffirm our vision of a rational world built on the foundation of the United Nations Charter, international law, and international institutions.

 The pendulum some day will swing back toward a world of rationality.
 Leaders will remember the horrendous sacrifices of two world wars which were the product of previous power-politics approaches to international order.
 And other more recent events, such as the invasion and war in Iraq, and the war crimes committed in Syria and Yemen.